 Strong emotions also affect how we remember.
 If our mistake brings up a painful or embarrassing memory, our recollection of it may not be accurate because the brain may embellish the circumstances around the actual event.
 We are capable of changing the facts and adding false details to our memories without realizing it.

-Most people are not willing to invest the time and effort in checking the accuracy of their memories.
+Most people are unwilling to invest the time and effort in checking the accuracy of their memories.
 If you’re still kicking yourself in the butt over a mistake you’ve made, be assured that your precious memory of that incident looks more like Swiss cheese than solid fact.

-How To Make It Work With You: As painful as recall of past mistakes can be, it can also be a mother-lode of information about your innate biases, assumptions, and judgements.
-Make a list of mistakes that were similar to the one you just made.
+How To Make It Work With You: As painful as recall of past mistakes can be, it can also be a mother lode of information about your innate biases, assumptions, and judgments.
+Make a list of mistakes similar to the one you just made.
 Write down contributing factors: Did you jump to conclusions?
 Take offense at something said?
 Let your ego get in the way?
 If you can, link behaviors, emotions, and thoughts as you revisit past mistakes.

 4. Move On